Introduction

 4- Centralize Golang logs:

 Some Go applications are deployed across a cluster of hosts.
 When you need to check/investigate your logs in those hosts, you would be compelled to SSH into each one of them.
 Absolutely, this is not efficient in any way!
-A scalable and efficient solution is to pass log from local files to a central platform where you can then process the logs as you deem required.
+A scalable and efficient solution is to pass logs from local files to a central platform where you can then process the logs as you deem required.
 There are many ways to achieve this; one way is to use the Golang syslog package to forward logs from throughout your infrastructure to a single syslog server.
 Another way is to use a log management solution.
 Datadog and Opentracing, for example, can tail your log files and forward logs to a central platform for processing and analysis.

 Summary